- Research Themes

 For applicants to the Clinical program:

-Yes, the GRE general test is required.
-The Psychology subject test is not required for application or admission to the program.
-However, it is recommended, as all applicants who are ultimately admitted to the program will be required to take the subject test either before or after beginning the program in order to demonstrate basic foundational knowledge.
+Neither the GRE general test nor the Psychology subject test is required for application or admission to the program.
+However, as of now, all applicants who are ultimately admitted to the program will be required to demonstrate basic foundational knowledge in psychology (specifically social and developmental psychology).
+This can be demonstrated through either (a) grades of B or better in undergraduate coursework in social and developmental psychology, or (b) the GRE subject test, provided your score is at or above the 70th percentile (admitted students may take the subject test after beginning the program).
 The institution code for the GRE test is 2548.

 Yes, all applicants whose native language is not English are required to take the TOEFL.